 - Upper respiratory and middle ear infections

-- Exposure to certain medications
+- Exposure to certain medications and chemicals

 - Head injuries